epandurski/swaptacular.github.io/_posts/2023-10-16-under-the-hood-digital-coins.md

 information obtained from the document that describes the currency, you still can create a *dummy account* with the currency.

-Dummy accounts can be useful as value-references to which other currencies are pegged.
+Dummy accounts can be useful as value-references to which other accounts are pegged.

 ## Dummy debtors